JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 Instead of explicitly storing whether a cluster is visible, we're instead going to occlusion cull the clusters against the depth pyramid from the _previous_ frame.
 We can take the culling bounding sphere of the cluster, project it to view-space using the previous frame's set of transforms, and then project it to a screen-space axis-aligned bounding box (AABB).
 We can then compare the view-space depth of the bounding sphere's extents with every pixel of the depth buffer that the AABB we calculated covers.
 If all depth pixels show that there is geometry in front of the bounding sphere, then the mesh was not visible last frame, and therefore should not be rendered in the first occlusion culling pass.

 Of course sampling every pixel an AABB covers would be extremely expensive, and cache inefficient.
 Instead we'll use a depth _pyramid_, which is a mipmapped version of the depth buffer.
-Each pixel in MIP 1 corresponds to the min of 4 pixels from the MIP 0, each pixel in MIP 2 corresponds to the min of 4 pixels from MIP 1, etc down to a 1x1 layer.
+Each pixel in MIP 1 corresponds to the min of 4 pixels from MIP 0, each pixel in MIP 2 corresponds to the min of 4 pixels from MIP 1, etc down to a 1x1 layer.
 Now we only have to sample 4 pixels for each AABB, choosing the mip level that best fits the AABB onto a 2x2 quad.
-Don't worry about how we generate the depth pyramid, we'll talk about that more later.
+Don't worry about how we generate the depth pyramid for now, we'll talk about that more later.

 If any of that was confusing, read up on occlusion culling and depth pyramids.
 The important takeaway is that we're using the previous frame's depth pyramid in the first occlusion culling pass to find which clusters would have been visible last frame.